balenaltd/handbook/Working-hours-and-availability.md

 When you join, your usual time zone is recorded for you in [Default Time Zones](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=2094979175) and is taken into account automatically.
 You therefore only need to consider your local clock when filling in your preferences.

 #### Time zone overrides for travelling

 If you travel to another location and will be working from there, an override needs to be entered in [Time Zone Overrides](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=890329460).
-If your travel is booked by balena's operations team, they will create the entry for you, but if not, please make a one-line entry here with the relevant time zone.
+If your travel is booked by balena's operations team, they will create the entry for you, but if not, please make a one-line entry with the relevant time zone.

 #### Calamari and Google Calendar events